 Mount Rinjani, an active volcano, dominates the landscape and towers to 12,224 feet.
-The volcano can be climbed in an overnight trip; a guide and permit are required.
+The volcano can be climbed in two to four days; a guide and permit are required.

 Gili Air, the middle-sized island, is a nice compromise with lots of beauty but not too much seclusion.
 Finally, Gili Meno is the smallest and most isolated of the three islands.
 Lots of couples and families head there for the quiet.

 Top reasons to travel to Lombok: